pes-alcoding-club/student-ratings/README.md

 [![Build Status](https://travis-ci.com/varunvora/alcoding.svg?branch=master)](https://travis-ci.com/varunvora/alcoding)

 Alcoding Club of [PES University](https://pes.edu/) maintains ratings of its students who are active in [competitive programming](https://en.wikipedia.org/wiki/Competitive_programming).
-This repository contains the ratings and the code which generates it.
+This repository contains the ratings and the code that generates it.

 ## Purpose
-An intra-college rating is maintained so that the club can identify good coders.
-The club will group these students and help them improve at competitive programming by organizing meet-ups, providing resources, arranging contests and develop a coding community in the University.
+An intra-college rating is maintained to aid the club in identifying good coders.
+The club aims to help these students improve their competitive programming skills by organizing meet-ups, providing resources, arranging contests and developing a coding community in the University.

 ## Ratings
-The ratings are calculated by students' performances in [specified contests](database/README.md).
+The ratings are calculated using students' performances in [specified contests](database/README.md).

 ### Mechanism
 A [rank list](database/contest_ranks) of registered students is generated at the end of each contest.
 A rating is computed from the rank list, which indicates their relative performance.
-The implementation is almost the same as [Codechef's Rating Mechanism](https://www.codechef.com/ratings) which is a modified version of [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system).
-To avoid students from [protecting their ratings](https://en.wikipedia.org/wiki/Elo_rating_system#Game_activity_versus_protecting_one's_rating) and encourage participation, a decay rule is also added which decrements a student's rating by 1% if she does not take part in 5 consecutive contests.
+The implementation is very similar to [Codechef's Rating Mechanism](https://www.codechef.com/ratings) which is a modified version of the [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system).
+To prevent students from [protecting their ratings](https://en.wikipedia.org/wiki/Elo_rating_system#Game_activity_versus_protecting_one's_rating) and encourage participation, a decay rule, which decrements a student's rating by 1% if they do not take part in 5 consecutive rated contests, is also added.

 ### Verification
 The [code that generates the rating](ratings/processor.py) is open.
-Along with that we have provided [a script with which you can verify](executor.sh) that the displayed ratings are correct.
-This script resets all students' ratings, and computes the ratings after all the contest ranks are considered.
-You may [report an issue](https://github.com/varunvora/alcoding/issues) if you find any discrepancy.
+Further, we also provide [a method with which you can verify](run.py) the displayed ratings.
+This method resets all students' ratings, and recomputes the ratings of every student after considering all contest ranks.
+Please do [report an issue](https://github.com/pes-alcoding-club/student-ratings/issues) if you find any discrepancy.

 ## Calendar
-Alcoding Club maintains a [Google calendar for competitive programming](https://calendar.google.com/calendar?cid=N3RsZGt1dXEwcW1mOW9ub2Jxb3ByZ2Z1cDRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).
-Contests that are marked as "Rated" will be considered for these ratings.
+Alcoding Club maintains a [Google Calendar for competitive programming](https://calendar.google.com/calendar?cid=N3RsZGt1dXEwcW1mOW9ub2Jxb3ByZ2Z1cDRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).
+Contests that are marked "Rated" will be considered for these ratings.
 ## Contribute
-This project is still very small so there are no strict guidelines for contribution.
-For now we are following [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).
+At the moment, there are no strict guidelines for contribution.
+As a standard, we follow the [PEP 8 -- Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).

-You can [report an issue](https://github.com/varunvora/alcoding/issues) if you find a bug or any other change you would like to make.
-You may also make a [pull request](https://github.com/varunvora/alcoding/pulls).
-It would be helpful if you use [our Github labels](https://github.com/varunvora/alcoding/labels) for all issues and pull requests.
+Feel free to [report an issue](https://github.com/pes-alcoding-club/student-ratings/issues) if you find a bug, or have any other change you would like to see.
+You may also create a [pull request](https://github.com/pes-alcoding-club/student-ratings/pulls).
+It would be helpful if you use [our Github labels](https://github.com/pes-alcoding-club/student-ratings/labels) for all issues and pull requests.
 Be sure to clearly document and describe any issues or changes.

 ## FAQ